TheJumpCloud/support/PowerShell/ModuleChangelog.md

 #### FEATURES:

-- Introduces support for passing list of objects (uriList) for Custom MDM (OMA-URI) policy
+- Introduces support for passing list of objects (uriList) for Custom MDM (OMA-URI) policy with New/Set-JCPolicy
+  - Dynamic param added `-uriList`
-  - Menu for Set-JCPolicy to edit uriList - create/update/add/remove
+  - Menu for `Set-JCPolicy` to edit uriList - create/update/add/remove

 ## 2.17.0